Whatsapp Icon

 Monitor Your Diet

 Immediately following your procedure, start with light, easy-to-digest foods.
 Options like vegetable soups, apple sauce, and toasted white bread are excellent choices.
 Gradually reintroduce your normal diet over the next few days, paying close attention to how your body responds.
-Opt for a high-fiber diet to support colon health, but introduce fiber gradually to avoid bloating and gas.
+Opt for a high-fibre diet to support colon health, but introduce fibre gradually to avoid bloating and gas.

 Be Alert for Any Complications